RuiXu-HKUST/ruixu-hkust.github.io/_pages/about.md

 Current Research Interests
 ------
-My main research focuses on Physics-Informed Neural Networks (PINNs).
-I am working on the combination of uncertainty analysis and PINNs to compute partial differential equations with stochastic measurements as inputs.
-My interests also include optimization methodologies, such as active learning and self-adaptive weighting, to improve PINNs' efficiency and accuracy.
-Meanwhile, I am seeking to apply PINNs to solve real-world problems, like traffic state estimation and robotic control.
+My primary research revolves around Uncertainty Quantification (UQ), with a strong focus on Conformal Prediction (CP).
+I am particularly interested in enhancing the adaptiveness of CP, especially under distribution shifts, to ensure reliable uncertainty estimation in dynamic and evolving data environments.

+Additionally, I am exploring the integration of CP with diverse data modalities, including natural language, images, and multi-modal datasets, aiming to expand its applicability across various domains.
+I am also actively engaged in real-world applications of CP, collaborating with hospitals and industry partners to develop robust CP techniques tailored for multi-center scenarios, ensuring reliability and fairness in practical deployments.

 Education
 ------